Camble/Safe-Power-Monitor/README.md

 Wiring Diagram
 -------------
 ![alt tag](http://i.imgur.com/FpPDcmK.png)
+Notes

+- The built-in slide switch on the Pololu switch in the diagram must be flipped into the off position to work
-Note: with the Pololu Mini Push Button LV, map UART TX to the CTRL pin.
+- If using the alternate Pololu Mini Push Button LV, just map UART TX to the CTRL pin instead of the On pin
+- the second VOUT and GND from the Pololu switch can go to the power strip from Wermy's latest guide

 Installation
 -----------